Impact of the COVID-19 pandemic on television: Argentina

-Since the start of the national lockdown in Argentina, broadcast television in the country saw a 30% increase of viewership during the week between 17 and 22 March.
+Since the start of the national lockdown in Argentina, broadcast television in the country saw a 30% increase of viewership during the week between March 17 and 22.
 The networks increased the airtime of talk shows and news programming, while reality shows were still in production.

-A fundraising special show aimed to the Red Cross for supplying hospitals and health centers aired throughout all six broadcast networks on 5 April.
+A fundraising special show aimed to the Red Cross for supplying hospitals and health centers aired throughout all six broadcast networks on April 5.
 The show, called "United for Argentina", included celebrities and famous people from the Argentine media.
 Donations reached a total of $87,938,624.

-The only telenovela that was airing on broadcast television before the beginning of the pandemic, Separadas (from El Trece), was removed from the schedule after its 19 March airing and production was suspended temporarily.
+The only telenovela that was airing on broadcast television before the beginning of the pandemic, Separadas (from El Trece), was removed from the schedule after its March 19 airing and production was suspended temporarily.
 Two months later, producing company Pol-Ka definitely cancelled the show due to "economic reasons", leaving Argentine television without any scripted programming.

 The first cases of COVID-19 reached Argentine television in June.
 Producers from Telefe's game show El Precio Justo were diagnosed, making the show to enter on hiatus and schedule reruns to air instead.
 El Precio Justos hostess Lizy Tagliani later reported that she was diagnosed positive for COVID-19.
 Telefe also announced that talk show Cortá por Lozano would be broadcast with the hostess and panelists from their homes as a preventive measure.
 News channel C5N had to implement a protocol to prevent new infections after one of their journalists tested positive for COVID-19.